 - Larry Gelbart of TV’s “M*A*S*H” fame wrote the teleplay based on the book about the takeover.

-- Rita Wilson, you know her best as Mrs. Tom Hanks, plays “Carolyne Roehm-Kravis” and is basically window dressing here.
+- Rita Wilson, you know her best as Mrs. Tom Hanks, plays “Carolyne Roehm-Kravis” and is basically window dressing here and it’s impossible to judge her talent from this one.
 She was also in “That Thing You Do!” (click here for my review) and “Jingle All the Way” (click here for my review).

-- Cassidy is the only primary cast member to have done an episode of “The Love Boat.”
+- Cassidy is the only primary cast member to have done an episode of “The Love Boat” (click here for my look at that iconic series).

 - IMDb.com has a trivia page with only one entry that’s not worth mentioning here.